 You know that the amount of rent you can charge must cover your mortgage payments, property taxes, and upkeep expenses.
 The thing to keep in mind, though, is that even if rental rates are adequate for this right now, they may not remain that way in the future.
 What you have to do, then, is look at rental rate trends over, say, a five- or ten-year period.
 You need to determine whether rental rates will remain high over the next five years or so to justify investing in a particular property.

-Just keep in mind these 5 features of a profitable investment property in Central New Jersey, and you’ll likely be well on your way to a sound investment.
+Just keep in mind these 5 features of a profitable investment property in Newark, and you’ll likely be well on your way to a sound investment.